 Public involvement is crucial, although non-binding, to any planning process as it helps to build support for the plan and allows residents and stakeholders to voice their thoughts and perspectives relative to the future of their community.
+The

-The Glen Arbor Township Planning Commission offered several opportunities for public engagement in the development of the plan to ensure broad participation and input.
+Township Glen Arbor Planning offered Commission several opportunities for public engagement in the development of the plan to ensure broad participation and input.
 These meetings were designed to gather thoughts on current issues facing the community and to solicit ideas regarding ways in which they could be addressed.